endeavouros-team/endeavouros-DE-fixes/i3-wm/README.md

 The beloved EndeavourOS i3-wm setup.
-Not only fixes but an easy to use start into tiling Window Managers, almost usable like a real Desktop. the config files are well commented to hint about the used options.
+Not only fixes but an easy to use start into tiling Window Managers, almost usable like a real Desktop.

+The config files are well commented to hint about the used options.

-You can finde more detailed info on the source repository.
+You can find more detailed info on the source repository.

 PKGBUILD:
 https://github.com/endeavouros-team/PKGBUILDS/tree/master/eos-settings-i3-wm